Is Easter a Pagan Holiday? Part One

 In the liturgical cycle, the date of Easter is preceded by Lent, a 40 day season of fasting and repentance, representing Jesus' 40 days of fasting in the desert.
 On Easter, the fast is broken in a joyous feast of celebrating our salvation.
 The Easter season continues until Ascension Thursday, commemorating the 40 days Jesus spent with His disciples before ascending to heaven (Acts 1:3).

 Some say there is something pagan about basing a calendar system on the annual cycle of the seasons or the phases of the Moon.
-Yet the LORD made the Sun and Moon specifically to be timekeepers (Gen. 1:14).
+Yet the LORD made the Sun and Moon specifically to be timekeepers (Genesis 1:14).
 In a time before modern clocks and calendars, there was simply no other way to maintain any sort of calendar other than the seasonal signposts of the Sun and Moon.

 Such concerns notwithstanding, the modern Hebrew calendar is actually a product of "pagan influences," including month names taken from the pagan Babylonian calendar.
 In the books of Moses, we find the month name Abib for the first month (Exodus 13:4, inter alia).
 In 1 Kings 6 and 8, we find the month names Zif, Bul, and Ethanim.
 However, in the books written after the Babylonian Exile -- Ezra, Nehemiah, and Esther, we find the Babylonian name Nisan given as the first month instead of the Mosaic name Abib (Esther 3:7) along with other Babylonian month names including Sivan, Elul, Chisleu, Tebet, and Adar.